andyl5/ptcg-pricer/README.md

 **Tech used:** React, MaterialUI, Flask, PokemonTCG API

-Here's where you can go to town on how you actually built this thing.
-Write as much as you can here, it's totally fine if it's not too much just make sure you write *something*.
-If you don't have too much experience on your resume working on the front end that's totally fine.
-This is where you can really show off your passion and make up for that ten fold.

 ## How It Works
 1. Import a PTCG text-based decklist from either the Pokemon Trading Card Game Live, or another deck sharing website such as LimitlessTCG.
     * Cards must be in the following format: `cardCount cardName cardSet cardNumber`.
 Example: `4 Comfey LOR 79`, separated by a line break.